blockwatch-cc/tezos-api/content/explorer.md

 `GET /explorer/contract/{hash}/storage`

-Returns the most recent or a historic version of the contract's storage.
+Returns the most recent or a historic version of the contracts storage.
 Supports

 - historic values when using `block` (int64|hash)
 - metadata about the contract and most recent update time/block with `meta=1`
 - native Micheline primitives `prim=1`
-- unpacking of packed data withh `unpack=1`
+- unpacking of packed data with `unpack=1`

 Field              | Description